Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Non-existent topics: none of the Kafka topics mapped in the [record routing](#record-routing-maptopicto) configurations exist in the broker.
 - Data extraction: issues may arise while [extracting data](#data-extraction-language) from incoming records and the [`record.extraction.error.strategy`](#recordextractionerrorstrategy) parameter is set to `FORCE_UNSUBSCRIPTION`.

-In these scenarios, the Kafka Connector triggers the unsubscription from of the all items that were subscribed to the [target connection](#data_providername---kafka-connection-name).
+In these scenarios, the Kafka Connector triggers the unsubscription from all the items that were subscribed to the [target connection](#data_providername---kafka-connection-name).
 A client can be notified about the unsubscription event by implementing the `onUnsubscription` event handler, as shown in the following Java code snippet:

 ```java
 subscription.addSubscriptionListener(new SubscriptionListener() {